Infrastructure as Code with React , Terraform, Helm, Circle CI, linode, Kubernetes, Docker

 Next to apply the above files and configure it on the cloud, you execute the following commands.

-terraform init this will initialize the terraform environment. terrraform plan this will give you the layout of what all services would be executed if you apply this. terraform apply this will apply the terraform files and now you can check your Linode's dashboard.
+this will give you the layout of what all services would be executed if you apply this.

 This is the Kubernetes Cluster we have created through Terraform !
 As you can see we have simply skiped the whole User Interface procedure of creating clusters with clicks and webpages.